kodecocodes/SC_SpiroMifsud/For Instructor/script-part1.md

 TH - Conclusion
 ------------

-Thanks for watching.
-Before you go, I'd like to thank Divyendu Singh for acting as tech editor.
+Allright, that's everything I'd like to cover in this screencast.

+At this point, you should understand how to use the OAuthSwift library to authenticate your Swift app with a 3rd party API, and acceess some data.

+If you'd like to learn more, stay tuned for my next screencast, where I'll show you how you get notified upon events from your web apps, using the power of web hooks.

 Now, if we could only get Strava to recognize coding as an official sports activity...ahh, a person can dream.